NShumway/AI-PLC/PHASE_3_IMPLEMENTATION.md

 Phase 3 implements a complete PDF upload and management system for admin users, including:
 - PDF upload with metadata (title, topic)
 - Synchronous text extraction and chunking
-- Embedding generation and storage in PostgreSQL + ChromaDB
+- Embedding generation and storage in PostgreSQL with pgvector
 - Admin dashboard for managing books and topics
 - Topic autocomplete with create-new capability
 - Book deletion with cascade cleanup